When is Frieze Masters?

 What are the different sections of Frieze Masters?

-There are two sections at Frieze Masters, the main gallery section and Spotlight.
+There are three sections at Frieze Masters, the main gallery section, Collections and Spotlight.

 What is Spotlight?